Dhofar rebellion: Revolutionaries' left-wing shift

 However, the radicalisation of the rebel movement led to a split between those such as bin Nufl who were fighting mainly for local autonomy and recognition, and the more doctrinaire revolutionaries (led by Mohammad Ahmad al-Ghassani).
 One of bin Nufl's lieutenants, Said bin Gheer, was an early and influential defector to the Sultan.
-Nevertheless, by 1969 the DLF and PFLOAG fighters had overrun much of the Jebel Dhofar, and cut the only road across it—that from Salalah to "Midway" (Thumrait) in the deserts to the north.
+Nevertheless, by 1969, the DLF and PFLOAG fighters had overrun much of the Jebel Dhofar and cut the only road across it—that from Salalah to "Midway" (Thumrait) in the deserts to the north.
 They were known to the Sultan's Armed Forces as Adoo, Arabic for "enemy", or sometimes as "the Front", while they referred to themselves as the People's Liberation Army or PLA.
 They were well-armed with weapons such as the AK-47 assault rifle and SKS semi-automatic carbine.
 They also used heavy machine guns (the DShK), mortars up to 82mm in calibre and 140mm BM-14 or 122mm "Katyusha" rockets.
-By 1970 communists controlled the entire Jebel.
+By 1970, the revolutionaries controlled the entire Jebel.
 Terror was then used to break up the traditional tribal structure.
-Young men were sent to train for guerilla warfare in China and Russia.
+Young men were sent to train for guerilla warfare in China, Russia and Iraq.

+Both for ideological reasons and in an attempt to destroy existing patterns of leadership, the front made an effort to reorder society in the "liberated" areas.
+In particular, it undertook to eliminate the traditional tribal and kinship system of Dhofar, which it saw as irrelevant to the needs of the revolution.
+Front leaders have claimed "dazzling success" in replacing tribal relations with "comrade relations."

+Although the front was committed to "liberate" all of the Gulf, the organization had yet to get off the ground outside of Dhofar.
+Most front organizers appeared to be primarily occupied with raising funds and with political indoctrination, rather than with armed subversion.
+The Dhofaris had little interest in fighting for anything but Dhofar.
+For instance, large numbers of Dhofaris living in Abu Dhabi who had been active in the Dhofar Liberation Front lost interest and stopped their financial contributions when the leftists took control.